4d/docs/docs/API/ordaClasses.md

 ---
 id: ordaClasses
-title: ORDA User Classes
+title: ORDA Data Model Classes
 ---

 ## Overview

 ORDA allows you to create high-level class functions above the data model.
 This allows you to write business-oriented code and "publish" it just like an API.
-Datastores, dataclasses, entity selections, and entities are all available as class objects that can contain functions.
+Datastore, dataclasses, entity selections, and entities are all available as class objects that can contain functions.

 For example, you could create a `getNextWithHigherSalary()` function in the `EmployeeEntity` class to return employees with a salary higher than the selected one.
 It would be as simple to call as: